ON-CAMPUS RECRUITMENT & PLACEMENT GUIDELINES

 develop a draft of your resume based on one of the formats in the Guide to

-your resume represents you as a Queens College student, we require that certain
+your resume represents you as a Queens College student, we require certain

-standards be met, and our office must approve your resume.
+standards to be met, and our office must approve your resume.
 If you bring in a

-typed draft copy, you can pick it up three days later after is has been
+typed draft copy, you can pick it up three days later, after it has been

 reviewed by a counselor.
-Once you fine-tune the resume, you can then post it on
+Once you fine-tune the resume, you can post it on

-Symplicity and submit one hard copy of your resume to the office.
+Symplicity and submit one hard copy to the office.
 Resumes that fail to meet our criteria will

 not be accepted.

 - In addition, you will be required to complete the On-campus Recruitment